Topological origin of quantized transport in non-Hermitian Floquet chains

-For a Hermitian chain, evaluation of the trace directly shows that the transferred charge is $C(n) = 0$.
-Note that this is true only in dimension one: The analogous expression in two dimensions gives the charge carried by chiral boundary states, and can be non-zero~\cite{Graf2018, PhysRevB.97.195312}.
+For a Hermitian chain, evaluation of the trace shows that the total charge transfer is $C(n) = 0$.
+This is only true in dimension one: The analogous expression in two dimensions gives the charge transferred by chiral boundary states, which, of course, can be non-zero~\cite{Graf2018, PhysRevB.97.195312}.